Limestone University Library

 Disclosure: The department will share upon request, according to its guidelines, information about the reasons behind the weeding of material to appropriate parties and how that material will be disposed of.

-The A. J. Eastwood Library is firmly committed to a rationale-based collection development and management program which provides a framework for accountability and establishes the priorities necessary in governing day-to-day selection, acquisitions, and processing decisions.
+The Limestone University Library is firmly committed to a rationale-based collection development and management program which provides a framework for accountability and establishes the priorities necessary in governing day-to-day selection, acquisitions, and processing decisions.

 The policy is under continual review and changes to it may occur when and where appropriate.